Malexion/Rhythm-Bot/README.md

 ## Description

-Simple little music bot to queue up and play youtube vids over discord voice channels, some experimental spotify stuff but nothing solid yet.
+Simple little music bot to queue up and play youtube vids over discord voice channels, spotify bits are put on hold since spotify changed their api awhile back and I can't get at the music files easily.

 ## Usage

+To get started open up ```main.js``` and add your bot token between the tick marks ```'...'``` where it says ```'<BOT-TOKEN-HERE>'```, which you can currently aquire from registering an app at [https://discordapp.com/developers](https://discordapp.com/developers)

-Run main.js after you have configured and added your token for the bot to use.
+Run ```main.js``` with start.bat or running ```node main``` in command line after you have configured and added your token for the bot to use.

 There is a built in configurable channel manager to keep the post count of text channels low since this bot tends to say a lot.
+By default it'll watch all channels for it's commands and respond in that channel which includes pms.

+You can modify other config settings by adding the property and sub properties you want to modify to the object passed into ```RhythmBot({...})``` in ```main.js```.
+The channel manager is left commented out in the config file as an example.

+If your having errors, try looking into the ```rhythm-bot-log.log``` file to find the source of the cause.